pathwaycom/pathway/examples/projects/web-scraping/README.md

 # Web Scraping with Pathway

 This project demonstrates how to create a real-time web scraper using Pathway, a powerful data processing framework.
-The implementation fetches and processes news articles from websites, making it possible to continuously monitor and analyze web content.
+The implementation fetches and processes news articles from websites, making it possible to continuously monitor and analyze the web content.

 ## Overview

-The project consists of two main Python files:
+This project consists of two main Python files:

 - `scraping_python.py`: Contains the core web scraping functionality using the `newspaper4k` and `news-please` libraries
 - `scraping_pathway.py`: Implements a Pathway connector that integrates the scraper with Pathway's data processing pipeline